Metoprolol (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have blood vessel, heart, or circulation problems (including heart failure, rhythm problems, or a slow heartbeat).
-Tell your doctor if you have kidney disease, liver disease, diabetes, lung disease (including asthma), thyroid problems, pheochromocytoma (adrenal gland tumor), or a history of allergies.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, heart rhythm problems, breathing problems, diabetes, an overactive thyroid, pheochromocytoma (adrenal gland tumor), Wolff-Parkinson-White syndrome, or a history of allergies.

 - This medicine may worsen the symptoms of heart failure while the dose is being adjusted.